tad-lispy/ecosystem-simulation/README.md

 The `displacement` controls how far and in what direction the new actor will spawn relative to its parent.
 The initial actors have no parents, so they will spawn in an arbitrary point (let's call it the origin).
 You can use displacement to move them away from this point, so that if you have more than one actor, they don't end up all in one place.

 Newly spawned actors can immediately interact with other actors.
 You could use the `interactions` field for that, but for now let's not do this.
-It's a list, so we can simply set it to `[]` - no interactions.
+It's a list, so we can simply set it to `[]` - an empty list.

-### First Actors

 We have setup some concepts and should be ready to add some actors to our simulation.
 First we will need to provide concrete types to actor and action type parameters that we saw everywhere.
 Let's define them.
 The simplest type in Elm is called unit.
-It looks like this: `()` and can have only one value, that is also called unit and looks like this: `()`.
+It looks like this: `()`.
+There is only one possible value of this type that is also called unit and looks like this: `()`.
 Seriously.
+So let's define our custom types.
+Put the following in your code right after the all the imports:

 ```elm
 type alias Actor =